daniehej/Documentation/docs/guides/quick-start.md

 1. Navigate to **Compute**
 2. Click on the sub menu **Key Pairs**
 3. Add new **Key Pair**
-4. Fill out name
+4. Fill out name and select SSH Key
-5. Save the public key locally
+5. Save the public key locally (you will need in later).
 ![Alt Description](../assets/img/openstack/Creat_Key_Pair.gif"Title")